iotaledger/documentation/getting-started/1.2/the-tangle/tangle-vs-blockchain.md

 ## The Tangle data structure

-The Tangle data structure is a directed acyclic graph (DAG), where each transaction is attached to two previous ones.
+The Tangle data structure is a directed acyclic graph (DAG), where each message is attached to two previous ones.

-Rather than being limited to a single place for attaching new transactions, you can attach transactions anywhere in the Tangle, which removes the limit on confirmation times.
+Rather than being limited to a single place for attaching new message, you can attach messages anywhere in the Tangle, which removes the limit on confirmation times.

 ![Tangle bottleneck](../images/tangle-bottleneck.gif)